onlinedevschool/guides/source/build-a-vending-machine.md

 end
 ```

 Now that we are recording these transactions we can create another *instance method* that will return the amount of money the machine has, based on that transaction log.
-To be extra thourough and shit we will also add a method to calculate the amount of change made.
+To be extra thorough and shit we will also add a method to calculate the amount of change made.

 ## Methods vs Functions